rakovpublic/jneopallium/README.md

 #Concepts:
 Main concepts which will allow to build object oriented model of brain:

 Signals are different data objects which passed on input, emits on middle layers and gets as result.

-Signal processor is some function which process the one type( or subtypes) of signals and emit emit signals tro axon.
+Signal processor is some function which process the one type( or subtypes) of signals and emit emit signals to axon.
 Note: it gas access to neuron and axon.

 Neuron is abstraction which store signals processor/processors for signal type/different signal types,
  oder of signal type processing and axon.
 Note: neuron can be stateful or stateless.

 Axon store connection to other neurons with weights for each type of signal.

 Layer store the list of neurons which situated and input.

 Result layer stores the final layer of neurons with associated result signals.

 Studying algorithm has access  to all input/middle input/result and store studying logic.

 Note: Result signal from one/many neuron nets can be used as input to other.
 Such approach will allow to "debug" AI and combine neuron nets.

 #Phases: